 Elizabeth (a.k.a. “lizabee” on Ravelry) grew up in a yarn store, Happy Hooker’s, which was owned by her mother, Bonnie, back in the San Fernando Valley in California.
 Though she only took up knitting upon moving to Asheville from Brooklyn, NY in 2008, Elizabeth has always been involved in doing handwork of some kind.
 Elizabeth’s first calling is as a worship and theater artist and she loves to help people find ways to express themselves creatively.

 Rik (a.k.a. “purlinsbeard” on Ravelry) has long enjoyed warm garments made by mothers and grandmothers, but is now quite an avid knitter and crocheter himself.
-He happily teaches the kid’s stitch classes, our Intro to Crochet classes, many Stitch Doctor and Yarn Dyeing sessions, and is also the in-house dyer of our Whose Sock, Adventure, and Science! yarns.
+He has happily taught the kid’s stitch classes, our Intro to Crochet classes, and many Stitch Doctor and Yarn Dyeing sessions.
+We are still figuring out how to translate these into online offerings.
+Rik is also the in-house dyer of our Whose Sock, Adventure, and Science! yarns.
 Rik previously worked in publishing in New York and has also pursued certification as a Middle School teacher.
-He loves teaching people to knit and learning new techniques himself.
+He loves teaching people to craft and learning new techniques himself.

 With the impact of the pandemic we’ve had to let our support staff go.
 But we wanted to acknowledge here the most awesomeness of Soni Pitts, Kim Coyne, and Noma Mpofu (whose hand-dyes & stitch markers you’ll find in our online store).
 We are thankful for all the many gifts they shared of hospitality, customer service, and stitch support to our customers over the years.
 And to Marilyn Hastings who probably is responsible for the majority of people in Asheville learning to knit.
 When the world is safe, I’m sure she’ll be ready to help you cast on for the first time!